Serly-Eldina/LSTM-LearningRate-Indonesia-Sentiment/README.md

 ## 📉 Training Curves per Learning Rate

-Klik setiap *learning rate* untuk melihat 10 kurva pelatihannya.
+Click on each *learning rate* to view its 10 training curves.
-(Gambar diambil dari folder `/curve/`)
+(The images are taken from the `/curve/` folder.)

 ---